 - Certified birth certificate

-- Medical/benefit proof for disability
+- Medical or benefit proof for disability

 - Notarized copies when requested